mike14747/strat-ratings-guide/docs/instructions.md

 Once the data is in the proper format and gets added to: _data/multi_team_pitchers.xlsx_, save the file, then save it as: _data/pitcher_ratings.csv_.

 Now the whole file can get uploaded from the _Upload Multi-Team Pitcher Data_ page.
 This process will truncate the current _multi_team_pitchers_ table in the database and replace it with the new file's data.

-You'll have to merge the multi-team pitcher results into the main results manually... getting rid of the main files _TOT_ pitchers and adding the pitcher results from the _View Multi-Team Pitcher Analysis_ page.